nodists/nodist/README.md

 A Node version manager for the windows folks out there.
 Inspired by [n](https://github.com/visionmedia/n).

 ## Install
-Don't install node beforehand.
+Don't install node beforehand!

-Just grab the code by unpacking the [zip](https://github.com/marcelklehr/nodist/zipball/master) or using `git clone git://github.com/marcelklehr/nodist.git`.
+1. Grab the code by unpacking the [zip](https://github.com/marcelklehr/nodist/zipball/master) or using `git clone git://github.com/marcelklehr/nodist.git`.

-When you've got the code, add `path\to\nodist\bin` to your path ([how?](http://www.computerhope.com/issues/ch000549.htm)).
+2. When you've got the code, add `...path...\nodist\bin` to your path ([how?](http://www.computerhope.com/issues/ch000549.htm)).

+3. Now, run `nodist update`, which will install the dependencies.

 ## Usage
 Nodist understands basic version patterns.
 You can use all ofthe following: